 The i5 and i5 Touring may feature a combination of the virtual instrument cluster (driver information display) and the BMW iDrive control/operation system’s central display (control display) clubbed into a frameless single-piece glass surface angled towards the driver.
 Called BMW Curved Display, this panel that brings together the two cockpit displays may appear to be free-standing, giving the cockpit area a neat, low-profile appearance.
 The instrument cluster could measure 12.3 inches diagonally, and the central display 14.9 inches.

 There should be plenty of space between the dashboard and the center console, which may house an electronic gear selector, iDrive 8 function scroller and selector, volume adjuster, start-stop button, and an electronic parking brake, designed artfully and made from premium materials, possibly including glass and wood.
 The center console may feature touch control buttons with haptic feedback.
 The principle of shy tech and reduction to the essentials would be visible throughout the cabin.

-The i5 is expected to support 200 kW DC fast charging, 10 minutes of which can add 90 miles range.
-It will also support 11 kW AC charging that can recharge the battery fully in 8 hours.
-These figures, however, are subject to vary in case BMW decides to install a larger battery pack in the i5.
+The i5 Touring is expected to support 200 kW DC fast charging, 10 minutes of which can add 90 miles range.
+It may also support 11 kW AC charging that can recharge the battery fully in 8 hours.
+These figures, however, are subject to vary in case BMW decides to install a larger battery pack.

 Production & Launch

 The G60 series 5 Series and its electric counterparts (which now would include the i5 Touring) will be made at BMW Group Plant Dingolfing, Oliver Zipse, Chairman of the Board of Management of BMW confirmed.
 The BMW i5 sedan should be launched by end-2023, and a 2024 launch can be anticipated for the i5 Touring.